shumwaymark/sentinelcam/README.rst

 These embeddings are used to train an SVM classifier based on the face captures taken from known individuals.

-Whenever the probabability of the determined result from the model falls below a given threshold, this distance metric is used as an additional confirmation.
+Whenever the probabability of the determined result from the model falls below a confidence threshold, this distance metric is used as an additional confirmation.
 The fallback approach is implemented by a search for the closest comparable known face.

 In turn, this distance metric then also helps to quickly identify and remember newly introduced faces.